 Based on the evaluation of the process components, teacher competence is sufficient in handling students with special needs, they did it individually.
-Funding for program implementation in schools is still taken from the allocation of BOS funds.
-Based on the evaluation of the product component, the implementation of the program lies in the development of students with special needs' achievements.
+Funding for program in 12 mentation in schools is still taken from the allocation of BOS funds.
+B151 on the evaluation of the product component, the impact of the implementation of the program lies in the development of students (15) special needs' achievements.
 Children with-special-needs' academic and non-academic development is good enough hence 99% of children with special needs can continue their education to a higher level.